Indre-V/bee-aware/README.md

 ### Footer

 Moss green colour is used throughout the elements of the webpage is continued to the footer as a background.
 Footer includes the links to social media which are coded to open in a separate tab.
 The three links are spread across the bottom of the page.
 A saffron yellow hover effect is added to the social media icons.
-The hover colour is visually consistent with the Contact section buttons.
+The hover colour is visually consistent with the Contact section background.

 ![Footer with Hover](docs/footer-hover.png)